NIKKAS29/animation/index.md

 This project is fork from [FasterAnimationsContainer](https://github.com/tigerjj/FasterAnimationsContainer);
 Since the original project seems no longer maintained actively and there are some issues need to be fixed before it can be used.
-We've send [Pull Request](https://github.com/tigerjj/FasterAnimationsContainer/issues/11) and fixed these issues in MockFrameAnimation.
+We've send [Pull Request](https://github.com/tigerjj/FasterAnimationsContainer/issues/11) and fixed these issues in [Animation](https://github.com/hacktons/animation).

 The mainly changes we've done: